Catoblepases/vi-game/README.md

 ## Live Demos
 https://agile-peak-94217.herokuapp.com/

 If no one is on, it takes a few seconds for the free server to spin up.
-The demo shows a new square per user and sync the location of all users.
-No player controls yet.

 ## Requirements
 node12+